Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Is there a minimum stay requirement per year in the UAE?

-For UAE Golden Visa holders, there is no minimum number of days you must spend in the country each year, making it one of the most travel-flexible residency programs globally.
+For UAE Golden Visa holders, there is no published minimum number of days per year you must spend in the country, and the government explicitly allows you to stay outside the UAE for more than six months without losing your visa.

 Can I rent out the property and keep residency in the UAE?

-Yes, you can rent out your qualifying property and still maintain your UAE investor residency, as eligibility is based on ownership and value rather than personal occupancy.
+Yes, you can generally rent out your qualifying property in the UAE and keep your residence visa, because the eligibility rules focus on ownership and value rather than personal occupancy.

-There are no specific restrictions on short-term versus long-term rentals for residency purposes, though short-term rentals in Dubai require a holiday home license from the Department of Economy and Tourism.
+The UAE does not officially distinguish between short-term and long-term rentals for the purpose of property-linked visa eligibility, although short-term holiday rentals in Dubai do require a separate permit from the Department of Economy and Tourism.

-Rental income from your UAE property does not affect your residency status, and the UAE does not impose personal income tax on rental earnings, though you should comply with any applicable tourism fees for short-term rentals.
+Rental income from your UAE property does not affect your residency status, and since the UAE has no personal income tax, the rental earnings are not taxed at the individual level either.

 Can residency be revoked after approval in the UAE right now?

-The official revocation process is handled by GDRFA (General Directorate of Residency and Foreigners Affairs), which can cancel your visa if notified that you no longer meet eligibility requirements.
+The revocation process in the UAE is typically handled by the General Directorate of Residency and Foreigners Affairs (GDRFA) in the relevant emirate, which can cancel a residence visa when eligibility conditions are no longer met.

 Can real estate investment lead to citizenship in the UAE?